The Top 5 Native Ad Platforms For Advertisers And Publishers to Profit

 A premium audience combines reach and relevance.

-It's essential to have lots of eyeballs on your ad.
+Whichever native advertising platform you decide on, it's essential to have lots of eyeballs on your ad.
 But it's not just about quantity - the quality of the audience matters too.
 A premium audience contains educated people with high disposable incomes that are influential in their social circles.

 They're also more likely to trust credible, high-reputation sources of journalism.
 So when you advertise to a premium audience, you're not just increasing the number of people who see your ad - you're also improving the quality of those eyeballs.